luhenry/luhenry.github.io/_drafts/differences-in-calling-conventions.md

      _stack_offset += wordSize;
 ```

-With these fixes, it now runs successfully:
+With these fixes and a few others similar to this one, `java -version` now runs successfully:

 ```
 $> build/macosx-aarch64-server-slowdebug/jdk/bin/java -version